 From there, you will make your way up a steep and muddy tree covered slope to a clearing which is also the first viewpoint.
 From here, the trail become much more exposed and the views get better by the minute.
 As you scale along the ridge up to the first notch, your footing becomes important and looking down over the edge becomes petrifying.

 The notches are carved out areas of the ridge where you will have to put your climbing skills to the test.
 Remember when I said this hike wasn`t for the faint of heart?
 This is why.
-We stopped after the first “notch” because we no longer felt like we could complete the climb safely.
+We stopped after the first “notch” because we no longer felt that we could complete the climb safely.
 Rock climbing with no equipment in 40 km/h winds?
 Not my preferred method of death.

 I have no regrets about our decision to turn around either.
 You see, the views don`t really improve as you proceed to climb the second notch and the “chimney”, just the risk.